jadis0x/il2cpp-reverse-engineering-guide/README.md

+<h3 align="center">Il2cppInspector: C++ Scaffold Guide</h3>

-Hello, as I no longer have time for reverse engineering, I have decided to share some useful examples regarding the usage of Il2cppInspector C++ scaffold.
-In this guide, I will provide examples of how to interact with defined Il2cpp API functions.
+<p>Hello! as I no longer have time for reverse engineering, I have decided to share some useful examples regarding the usage of Il2cppInspector C++ scaffold.
+In this guide, I will provide examples of how to interact with defined Il2cpp API functions.</p>

+IL2CppInspector built with v29 support [DOWNLOAD](https://github.com/ElCapor/Il2CppInspector/releases/tag/2021.2).

+> INFO: I have created my own helper class, which you can access from the "lib" folder.
+I will prepare the examples based on the functions I have created.

 ## This guide includes examples related to the following questions: